sia-steve/Slate/source/index.html.md

 adds a storage folder to the manager.
 The manager may not check that there is enough space available on-disk to support as much storage as requested

-`path // Required`
+**path** | Required
-// Local path on disk to the storage folder to add.
+Local path on disk to the storage folder to add.

-`size // bytes, Required`
+**size** | bytes, Required
-// Initial capacity of the storage folder.
+Initial capacity of the storage folder.
 This value isn't validated so it is possible to set the capacity of the storage folder greater than the capacity of the disk.
 Do not do this.

 ### Response